 To measure the pH, ammonia, nitrates, and nitrites, I use the API Water Test Kit (link to Amazon).
 That is absolutely my favorite since it lasts for about eight hundred measures, making it highly cost-effective.

 I also recommend getting the Seachem Prime Fresh and Saltwater Conditioner (link to Amazon).
 That product will help you prevent ammonia spikes, which can negatively impact your betta’s breathing.
-Here is an article where I discussed how to use these products.

 It is also essential to keep an eye on the lighting.
 Harsh lighting produces stress, and stressed bettas will hide in the corners if they don’t have plants and decorations.